 Award: LWVNCA will bestow the winning League an Award Certificate, and an unrestricted grant of $400.00.
 Honorable Mentions may also be awarded.
 It will be presented in odd number years at the LWVNCA Annual Convention.

 Madeline Naumann Achievement Award Committee: The LWVNCA appoints a Naumann Award Committee early in the calendar year to solicit and judge the entries submitted.
 Each committee member must be a voting member, of good standing, of an LWVNCA local League.
 The committee is comprised of Leaguers from LWV of the District of Columbia, LWV Maryland and LWV Virginia.
-The LWVNCA president will designate a committee chair from the board members.
-A total of four persons are asked to serve.
+The LWVNCA president will designate a committee chair; a total of four persons are asked to serve.
+The 2019 Committee is chaired by Gretchen Blankenship (LWVMC), with Linda Softli (LWVDC), Joan Siegel and Barbara Lipsky (LWVFC) as members.

 The committee will review all entries and will select the award winner and make arrangements for the Committee Chair to present the award.
 The committee may also select up to three applications for Honorable Mention at the Award Ceremony.